-The map includes a striking coat of arms, 2 compass roses, sailing ships and sea monsters, along with Hondius' unique style for engraving the ocean.
+The map includes a striking coat of arms, two compass roses, sailing ships, and sea monsters, along with Hondius's unique style for engraving the ocean.

-A gorgeous dark impression of this fine decorative map, one of the most decorative atlas maps of the Iberian Peninsula published in the 17th Century.
+One of the most decorative atlas maps of the Iberian Peninsula published in the 17th century.

 Henricus Hondius (1597-1651) was a Dutch engraver and mapmaker, a member of a prominent cartographic family.
 His father, Jodocus Hondius, was also an engraver and geographer.
 While working with his father, Henricus was instrumental in the expansion and republishing of Mercator’s atlas, first published in 1595 and republished by Hondius in 1606.